2025 Special Emphasis Series

 Emphasis

-Ronn and Marketa will be discussing the science behind the Aurora Borealis - why and how they occur, and when and where are the best time to see them.
-Additionally, they'll spend an evening discussing the best way to capture the northern lights in pictures and lead a nighttime excursion to look for and photograph the aurora.
+Ronn and Marketa will be discussing the science behind the Aurora Borealis-- why and how they occur, and when and where are the best time to see them.
+Additionally, they'll spend an evening discussing the best way to capture the northern lights in pictures.
+If weather conditions permit, they’ll lead a nighttime excursion to look for and photograph the aurora.

 *additional fee applies to photography workshop participants